Ancient Rome Unit Study

 This unit has been designed to be completed in nine weeks, covering two, 1 - 3 hour lessons per week.
 This is a very short introduction to the subject.
 For a more detailed study, customize the unit to the length you desire by choosing how much material you cover and how long you take to cover it.
 More than enough materials is suggested so that you can pick and choose what will work for your family.

-You can print off a free Ancient Rome Timeline and color Timeline Pieces to use in your own homeschool.
+You can print off the free Ancient Rome Timeline Pieces and Timeline to use in your own homeschool.
 These are pdf documents so you will need the free Acrobat Reader to print them.
 If you have a laser printer, the timeline pieces will look professionally printed.
 The clipart used in this timeline is from Art Explosion (NOVA Development).

 A history based unit should include a timeline study of the major historical events, a biographical examination of the major people living in these civilizations, an investigation into the major discoveries or accomplishments of each civilization, an understanding of specific terminology, and map and culture studies of the various civilizations and their modern counterparts.
 Follow up with a review lesson and quizzes, if desired.
 Read over General Directions for Cindy's Unit Studies for more information.
 For help in this area, The Checklist includes a list of major events, major people, discoveries/accomplishments, terms, culture studies, and much more.